 Are subdomains free?

-Do subdomains affect SEO?
+Do subdomains affect search engine optimization (SEO)?

-This is because the primary domain is often the domain the business is looking to rank in search, not the subdomain, as the subdomain is linked to from the primary domain.
+This is because the primary domain is often the domain the business is looking to rank in search, not the subdomain, as the subdomain is linked from the domain.
 Therefore, if the primary domain gets found, so will the subdomain.

 What’s an alternative to using a subdomain?

 Subdomains are a part of a primary domain.
-Businesses use subdomains in addition to their small business website for a number of reasons, but the most common is to create a separate extension of their main site that has a different set of functionalities, and with that, a different audience.
+Businesses use subdomains in addition to their small business website for a number of reasons, but the most common is to create a separate extension of their main site with specific functionalities for a different audience.
 Subdomains are generally available for free through web hosting providers like Bluehost, with plans starting at $9.99 per month.